Citroën GS: Mechanics

-The vehicle had a front-wheel drive layout and was powered by a flat-4 air-cooled engine.
+The vehicle had a front-wheel drive layout and was powered by an air-cooled flat-four engine.
 A series of small engines were available, displacing 1,015, 1,129, 1,222 and 1,299 cc.
 Power ranged from 40 kW to 49 kW.
 Mated to a four speed gearbox, these were able to pull this car up to steady 151 km/h at 6,250 rpm (with a 1,222 cc engine), due to the very aerodynamic body shape.
 Citroën's 3-speed C-Matic semi-automatic transmission was available as an alternative to the manual gearbox.
 With the introduction of the GSA a 5-speed gearbox was offered, which made cruising at high speeds more comfortable and economical (the top speed was raised to 164 km/h for both long and short gearbox ratios).
 The GS and GSA needed full use of the free-revving engines to maintain progress, except when cruising, in the tradition of the Citroën 2CV.

 The four-wheel independent suspension featured a double wishbone layout at the front and trailing arms at the rear.
 Both axles comprised rigid sub frames that gave the car unmatched ride quality and road holding for the time, even on its narrow tires (factory-mounted Michelin ZX 145SR15).

 Its central hydraulic system, powering the four disc brakes (inboard in front to help lower unsprung weight) and the advanced hydro-pneumatic self-levelling suspension, was derived from the Citroën DS.
 It also has a feature that increased or decreased braking pressure in accordance with cargo load, without any noticeable difference in the brake pedal response.
 The powered system was different from the typical assisted systems in that there was virtually no travel on the brake pedal even when braking hard.
 The hydraulic suspension allowed the car to be raised for rough terrain at low speeds (a feature taking account of the country lanes of its native France) and to full height for easy access to the partially enclosed rear wheels.
 The hand brake lever is mounted on the dashboard as opposed to being mounted between the front seats.
 In-car entertainment can be fitted in the space that would have been utilised by the handbrake.
-As with other Citroën cars, the hydraulic system depressurizes over several hours, so the car will sink to the bump stops when the engine is off.
+As with other Citroën cars, the hydraulic system depressurizes over several hours, so the car will gradually sink to the bump stops when the engine is off.

 The GS' 1.3-litre engine was also used in the French BFG 1301 "Odyssée" motorcycle.
 The engines were equipped with a single Solex carburetor and have a bespoke five-speed gearbox with shaft drive.
 About 650 of these were built between 1981 and 1988, most of them for French police authorities.